RafaelBarbosatec/flutter_robot/README.md

 ## Loading Assets

-The robot will try load all ImageProvider present in the widget tree.
+The robot will try to load all ImageProviders present in the widget tree.

-If you need load a asset diferrent of ImageProvider you can do override of method `onLoadAssets` and do it there using `loadImageProvider`.
+If you need to load an asset different from ImageProvider you can override the method `onLoadAssets` and do it there using `loadImageProvider`.

 To load assets manually during the test you can call `loadAsyncImageProvider`;

 ## Golden diff threshold

-Is common we work in the OS different than CI.
-In this cases could get breaked tests by little difference of pixels in your golden test when running in CI.
+It is common to work in an OS different from CI.
+In these cases, tests could fail due to slight pixel differences in your golden test when running in CI.

-To try avoid this failures you could set a `threshold`.
-The `threshold` default is 1%, tha is, if the golden test failure with 0.5% of diff your test will pass.
+To try to avoid these failures you could set a `threshold`.
+The `threshold` default is 1%, that is, if the golden test fails with 0.5% of diff your test will pass.

 To change this default value you can set it in `RobotFileComparator`.